logo dark logo light logo

 Squares come in several types, including framing and combination squares.
 A 24” framing square is the best choice for marking wide stock, but a 12” adjustable combination square is more versatile and easier to use.

-To check the accuracy of a square, align the edge of the square against a straight edge and draw a 90° line, then flip the square over.
-If the edge of the square and the line align, the square is exactly 90 degrees.
+To check a square’s accuracy, align the square’s edge against a straight edge and draw a 90° line, then flip the square over.
+If the square’s edge and line align, the square is precisely 90 degrees.

 Top Tool #9: Wood Chisels

-Wood chisels are used to cut the recess for door hinges and deadbolt locks, as well other wood removal projects.
+Wood chisels are used to cut the recess for door hinges, deadbolt locks, and other wood removal projects.
 A set of 1/4” to 1” wide chisels with plastic handles will tackle most jobs.

 It’s important to keep wood chisels sharp and avoid hitting nails or screws, which can chip the cutting edge.